 All of these experiences helped me find more effective ways to lead my students while empowering them to take responsibility for their own learning.
 On top of that, learning from and collaborating with others is a hallmark of the ISTE Standards for Educators, a subset of the ISTE Standards.
 The Educator Standards advise us to “dedicate time to collaborate with both colleagues and students to improve practice, discover and share resources and ideas, and solve problems.”

 Although it is not the focus of a student-centered classroom, technology plays a big part in the success of this approach because it allows the differentiation of instruction, assessment and expression of learning as well as the collection of student data.

-We don’t have a 1:1 environment at this time, but the students — who are my co-learners and teachers — have helped me adapt to whatever tools are available.
+My students — who are my co-learners and teachers — have helped me adapt to whatever tools are available.
 The standard hardware in core content classrooms throughout my district includes a set of 15 iPads, a projector and a document camera.